smartfastlabs/dobles/README.rst

 .. image:: https://coveralls.io/repos/github/smartfastlabs/dobles/badge.svg?branch=master
     :target: https://coveralls.io/github/smartfastlabs/dobles?branch=master

 **dobles** is a Python package that provides test doubles for use in automated tests.
-(Fork of https://github.com/uber/doubles with support for python 3.8+)

 It provides functionality for stubbing, mocking, and verification of test doubles against the real objects they double.
 In contrast to the Mock package, it provides a clear, expressive syntax and better safety guarantees to prevent API